-It was an April evening in 1848.
-More than 70 enslaved people quietly left their homes.
-They headed toward a sailboat.
-It was docked in the Potomac River in Washington, D.C.
+It was a chilly April night in 1848.
+Seventy‑seven enslaved people quietly slipped away from home.
+They set out in small groups toward a sailboat.
+It was anchored in the Potomac River in Washington, D.C.
 The ship was called the Pearl.
-These people were searching for freedom.

-It was a brave plan.
-They would sail south on the Potomac River.
-Then they would sail north to New Jersey.
-The trip was about 360 kilometers (225 miles).
+It was a grand plan.
+Sail south on the Potomac in Washington, D.C.
+Then sail north to New Jersey.
+The journey was about 360 kilometers (225 miles).

 The Pearl had not sailed far before the wind died down.
 The sails went flat.
-The ship dropped anchor so the tide would not push it back up the river.
+The ship dropped anchor, so the tide would not push it back.

 Pearl Captured here